masaki95/doctral-experiment-course-sensing-technology/README.md

 # doctral-experiment-course-sensing-technology
 Codes for Yatani-sensei's doctral-experiment-course submission

-We did the experiment following next four steps
+Our codes are run in the following order.
 1. FetchData.ino
 2. bitesensor-speaker.ipynb
 3. PlaySound.ino